mongodb/docs/source/data-federation/query/sql/getting-started/connect-to-fdi.rst

                   :widths: 10 20

                   * - JDBC URL
-                    - Your JDBC URL from step 5.
+                    - Your connection string from step 5.

                   * - Username
                     - The MongoDB user to connect with.